kijanawoodard/Blog/src/Blog.Web/Content/posts/in-defense-of-blub.markdown

+---
+title: In Defense of Blub
+published: May 11, 2010
+tags:
+---

-﻿A while back, I read quite a bit of [Reginald Braithwaite’s excellent blog][rb].
+A while back, I read quite a bit of [Reginald Braithwaite’s excellent blog][rb].
 If you care at all about programming, reading his blog will intrigue, mystify, depress, and inspire you.

 I particularly liked his post about everyone being a [Blub programmer][blub].
 To quote a Paul Graham quote from Reg’s blog: